NordicESMhub/climate-data-tutorial/_episodes/01-introduction.md

 > ## Note:
 > Physical phenomena for which the governing equations are too complex or time consumming to solve numerically (typically
 > radiative transfer), or small scale processes that cannot be resolved (i.e., cloud microphysics) are simplified or **parameterized**.
-> However other processes, and in particular large-scale flows or circulations in the atmosphere and ocean, are **explicitly** resolved within the models.
+> However other processes, and in particular large-scale flows or circulations in the atmosphere and ocean, are generally *explicitly* resolved within the models.

 {: .callout}